-The iGrill 2 does a pretty efficient job of monitoring smoker temperatures and gives pretty accurate reading.
-It is a great product for those who are tired of the traditional radio style thermometers such as those that are manufactured by Maverick.
-The iGrill 2’s features which are compatible with the latest tech have made it a pretty popular product in this category.
+The iGrill 2 does a pretty efficient job of monitoring smoker temperatures and gives a fairly accurate reading.
+It is a great product for those who are tired of traditional thermometers.
+The iGrill 2’s compatibility with the latest tech have made it a popular product in this category.

 What is not so good about it

-Though radio style thermometer may seem to be an outdated piece of technology compared with the iGrill’s Bluetooth connectivity, they did have the advantage of providing a better range for the thermometer.
+Though radio-style thermometers may seem outdated compared with the iGrill’s Bluetooth connectivity, they did have the advantage of providing a better range for the thermometer.

-With the iGrill, you may have to make some compromises on the connection range and will also have to ensure that there are no obstructions otherwise you will not get a smooth uninterrupted connection.
+With the iGrill, you may have to make some compromises on the connection range.
+In other words, you must ensure that there are no obstructions between you and your grill; otherwise, you will not get a smooth uninterrupted connection.

 3. Maverick ET-733 Thermometer

-Considered to be one of the best all round thermometers that you can get, the Maverick ET-733 is a smoker thermometer that you will find on the list of recommendations of both professional chefs and backyard barbeque enthusiasts.
+Considered one of the best all-round thermometers, you will find the Maverick ET-733 on the list of recommendations by both professional chefs and backyard barbeque enthusiasts.

-- The thermometer comes with two probes and a 300 feet range.
+- The smoker thermometer comes with two probes and a 300-foot range.

 - It has a large backlit screen where you can view the temperature of the smoker at each step of the recipe.

-- The temperature readings are more than accurate with very little margin for error.
+- The temperature readings are accurate with very little margin for error.

-- The temperature settings are easy to understand and control so that you don’t have to fiddle around too much to get the thermometer to do the job it is designed for.
+- The temperature settings are easy to understand and control; you don’t have to fiddle around too much to get the thermometer to do the job.

-- Maverick provides a 90 days warranty for this thermometer.
+- Maverick provides a 90-day warranty for this meat thermometer.

 What we like about it

-The Maverick ET-733 is actually an upgrade to the ET-732 which was also a pretty popular smoker thermometer from maverick.
-The new model does have some significant improvements, the main one being that it has been given two probes instead of the single one in the earlier model.
+The Maverick ET-733 is actually an upgrade to the ET-732, which was also a pretty popular smoker thermometer from Maverick.
+The new model does have some significant improvements; specifically, it has two probes instead of the single one in the earlier model.

-It also has an upgraded interface which allows you to preset some of the settings.
-Considering the minimum error margin on the temperature reading and the reliability of the Maverick brand, this thermometer is a pretty decent buy.
+It also has an upgraded interface that allows you to preset some of the settings.
+Considering the minimum error margin on the temperature reading and the reliability of the Maverick brand, this thermometer ensures a decent buy.

 What is not so good about it